-The following is a description of transactions since January 1, 2018 to which we have been a party, and in which any of our directors, executive officers, and holders of more than 5% of our voting securities and affiliates of our directors, executive officers, and holders of more than 5% of our voting securities, had or will have a direct or indirect material interest.
+The following is a description of transactions during the fiscal year ended December 31, 2020, to which we have been a party, and in which any of our directors, executive officers, and holders of more than 5% of our voting securities and affiliates of our directors, executive officers, and holders of more than 5% of our voting securities, had or will have a direct or indirect material interest.
 We believe that all of the transactions described below were made on terms no less favorable to us than could have been obtained from unaffiliated third parties.